Australian Botanical Products Pty Ltd

 The Seller does not need to give the Buyer any notice under the PPS Act (including a notice of a verification statement) unless the notice is required by the PPS Act and that requirement cannot be excluded or contracted out of.

-(A) any changes in raw material inputs outside of the manufacturer's control which leads to increased costs to Seller in sourcing the Goods from a manufacturer in a country outside Australia, including but not restricted to increases in fuel prices, energy costs, raw material cost or freight and transport costs; and/or
+(i) any changes in raw material inputs outside of the manufacturer's or the Seller's control which leads to increased costs to Seller in sourcing, manufacturing or supplying the Goods, including but not restricted to increases in fuel prices, energy costs, raw material cost or freight and transport costs; and/or

-(B) any changes to or introduction of new national, central or regional laws, regulations or policies in a country outside Australia which lead to increased costs to Seller in sourcing the Goods from a manufacturer or supplier in that country, including but not restricted to increases in government charges, taxes, excises, or any other duties or charges, or any change or revaluation in the medium or long term exchange rate between the local currency in the relevant country and the Australian or US dollar.
+(ii) any changes to or introduction of new national, central or regional laws, regulations or policies in any territory,country or jurisdiction which lead to increased costs to Seller in sourcing the Goods or raw materials or services used in the manufacture of the Goods, including but not restricted to increases in government charges, taxes, excises, or any other duties or charges, or any change or revaluation in the medium or long term exchange rate between the local currency in the relevant country and the Australian or US dollar.